Damasy/Udacity-FSND/projects/02_trivia_api/starter/README.md

   "current_category": "Science",
   "questions": [
     {
-      "answer": "The Liver",
+      "answer": "George Washington Carver",
-      "category": 1,
+      "category": 4,
-      "difficulty": 4,
+      "difficulty": 2,
-      "id": 20,
+      "id": 12,
-      "question": "What is the heaviest organ in the human body?"
+      "question": "Who invented Peanut Butter?"
     },
     {
-      "answer": "Alexander Fleming",
+      "answer": "Lake Victoria",
-      "category": 1,
+      "category": 3,
-      "difficulty": 3,
+      "difficulty": 2,
-      "id": 21,
+      "id": 13,
-      "question": "Who discovered penicillin?"
+      "question": "What is the largest lake in Africa?"
     },
     {
-      "answer": "Blood",
+      "answer": "The Palace of Versailles",
-      "category": 1,
+      "category": 3,
-      "difficulty": 4,
+      "difficulty": 3,
-      "id": 22,
+      "id": 14,
-      "question": "Hematology is a branch of medicine involving the study of what?"
+      "question": "In which royal palace would you find the Hall of Mirrors?"
     }
   ],
   "success": true,